wine-gameservers/arch-wine-fs22/README.md

 # Legal disclaimer
 This Docker container is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by [Giants Software](https://giants-software.com) and [Farming Simulator 22](https://farming-simulator.com/).
 The logo [Farming Simulator 22](https://giants-software.com) are © 2023 Giants Software.

+# Notes

+17-10-2023: Rebuild image to update wine and other packages